kazoo43/MELEECITY-DELICACY/README.md

 # MELEECITY: DELICACY
-Meleecity: Delicacy is discontinued and will no longer recieve updates. do you feel remorse? https://discord.gg/7Z5N8kDyK6
+Meleecity: Delicacy is discontinued and will no longer receive updates. do you feel remorse? https://discord.gg/7Z5N8kDyK6